It’s often said that it takes a village to raise a child – the same could be said about publishing a book.

-Who do you need on your publishing team?
+Who do you need on your book publishing team?

 To self-publish a great business book, you’ll need the following members on your team:

-Depending on your skills and your requirements, you may need some or all of these suppliers.
-In my experience, the suppliers every author needs are editors, proofreaders, cover and internal layout designers and printers.
+Depending on your skills and your requirements, you may need some or all of these self-publishing services.
+In my experience, the services every author needs are editing, proofreading, cover and internal layout design and printing.

-Should you choose an end-to-end provider or freelancers?
+Should you choose an end-to-end publishing company or freelancers?